Byzantine law: Corpus Juris Civilis

-Middle Byzantine period
+Greek works

 Following Justinian's reign the Empire entered a period of rapid decline partially enabling the Arab conquests which would further weaken the Empire.
 Knowledge of Latin, which had been in decline since the fall of the West, virtually disappeared, making many of the old legal codices almost inaccessible.
 These developments contributed to a dramatic weakening of legal standards in the Empire and a substantial drop in the standards of legal scholarship.
 Legal practice would become much more pragmatic and, as knowledge of Latin in the Empire waned, direct use of Justinian's "Corpus Juris Civilis" would be abandoned in favor of summaries, commentaries, and new compilations written in Greek.